Home

 6 Reasons Why Your Steering Wheel Makes Noise When Turning

-Your steering wheel connects to a network of linkages and gears that translates your input into lateral wheel movements.
+Your steering wheel connects to a network of linkages and gears that translate your input into lateral wheel movements.

 From knocking to creaking noises, here are a few potential sounds you might hear from your steering wheel and their causes: